fileverse/.github/profile/README.md

 # Fileverse

-North Star: Easier file sharing tool for web3 communities.
+Simple file sharing between blockchain addresses.
+A tool for Web3 communities and individuals.

 ## About